Reynella

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Reynella has 26 active public transport stops, all of which are bus stops.
 These stops are served by 14 different routes that together facilitate 1,033 weekly passenger trips.
-The accessibility of public transport in Reynella is rated as good, with residents typically living 216 meters away from the nearest stop.
+The area's transport accessibility is rated as good, with residents typically residing 216 meters from the nearest stop.
+Most residents commute outward due to Reynella being primarily residential.
+Cars remain the dominant mode of transport, used by 92% of residents.
+On average, there are 1.4 vehicles per dwelling.

 Frequently Asked Questions - Transport